A stool sample collected in a clean container

 MedlinePlus Medical Encyclopedia: Crohn disease

-National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK): Crohn's Disease
+National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK): Crohn Disease

 National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK): Ulcerative Colitis